cresta-eu/pm_mpi_lib/README.md

 pm_mpi_lib
 ==========

 This repository holds source code for the `pm_mpi_lib` library.
 There are also two small test harnesses that demonstrate how to call the library functions from Fortran and C codes.
 Furthermore, the test folder contains readme files that explain exactly how to integrate the `pm_mpi_lib` source with the CP2K 2023.1 source code.
-Run make to build the `pm_mpi_lib` object and module (\*.mod) files.
+Run make to build the `pm_mpi_lib` object and module (`*.mod`) files.
 The make also builds executables for two test harnesses written in C and Fortran.
-When building for gnu and aocc environments run `make CFLAGS_EXTRA="-std=c99"`.

 The following text describes the interface provided by the three functions of the `pm_mpi_lib` library.